Guidance on safety requirements for biocides: Safety information

 About safety information

 You must provide us with relevant safety information so the Minister can determine your biocide's safety.
+Your safety information must be based on your biocide’s formulation or a substantially similar formulation.

-- acute health effects information (tested acute end point toxicities) for humans and animals
+- acute health effects information (tested acute endpoint toxicities) for humans and animals

 - biocides intended for use in animal housing areas or where household pets may be exposed

-- physical and chemical hazards
+- physical and chemical hazard classification rationales

 - surface compatibility information